 Fetch and Catch

 Another favorite pastime with a Savannah cat is the game of fetch.
 Oh yes, these little wonders will play fetch for long periods of time just like a Labrador Retriever.
 Some will also invent games like tag where they want their owner to chase them and tag them and then reverse the process.
 Beware though, a Savannah Cat can catch a person lots quicker that a person can catch a Savannah.
 Also, some will play catch.
 The Cat will bring a toy and then go somewhere and wait for their person to throw it to them.
-They are amazingly agile and catch their item and then bring it back to do it again and again.
+They are amazingly agile and catch their item and bring it back to do it again and again.

 Food and litter

 As far as food and litter box habits go, they are clean, fastidious and use the litter box as any domestic cat would.
-Many breeders use pine pellets as litter and feed a high-quality grain-free kibble and cat food or a raw diet.
+Many breeders use pine pellets as litter and feed a high-quality grain-free kibble and wet cat food or even a raw diet.